Last Updated on 4 months by traveldrafts

 Money And Costs Of Traveling To Portugal

-#37 Portugal is a founding member of the Eurozone and thus uses the Euro as currency, which makes a traveler’s life so much easier for the Europeans!
-Even for foreign tourists traveling through several European countries is fantastic!
+#37 Portugal is a founding member of the Eurozone and thus uses the Euro as currency, which makes a traveler’s life so much easier for Europeans!
+Even for foreign tourists, traveling through several European countries is a fantastic experience!

 #38 As far as Western Europe is concerned, Portugal is probably the cheapest country you can visit!
-An independent traveler should be able to have a nice budget vacation in Portugal at about 50 Euros per day per person.
+An independent traveler can enjoy a nice budget vacation in Portugal for around 50 Euros per day per person.
 However, this varies immensely according to the season and your traveling style.

 #39 Accommodation is probably where you spend more money, particularly if you want to stay in the city centers or by the beaches.